Nonparametric Infinite Horizon Kullback-Leibler Stochastic Control: Nystr o m Approximation for KL control

 Based on the Nystr\"{o}m method, we can approximate the eigenvector of the above matrix as:

 For each newly observed state $\vx^*$, the approximated desirability function can be approximated as

 The matrix $\tilde{\vz}\Lambda_{\vX} \tilde{\vz}^T$ is called the \textit{Nystr\"{o}m approximation} of $\vW$.
-However, one assumption for using the Nystr\"{o}m approximation is that $\vW$ should be a symmetric matrix.
+However, one assumption for applying the Nystr\"{o}m approximation is that $\vW$ should be a symmetric matrix.
 Although $\vP(\vX,\vX^*)=\vP(\vX^*,\vX)^T$, we observed that generally the diagonal matrices $\vQ(\vX^*)\neq \vQ(\vX)$, therefore W is not symmetric.
 Here we use a simple approach to compensate this issue.
-For a newly observed state $\vx^*$, instead of computing cost function $q(\vx^*)$, we compute $q(\text{mean}(\vx^*,\bar{\vX}))$ where $\bar{\vX}$ is the mean of prior state space vector \vX.
-We will show the performances of this approximation in section VI.
-Intuitively, when the new observed state $\vx^*$ is far from $\bar{\vX}$, the Nystr\"{o}m approximation will become inaccurate.
+For a newly observed state $\vx^*$, instead of computing the cost function $q(\vx^*)$, we compute $q(\text{mean}(\vx^*,\bar{\vX}))$ where $\bar{\vX}$ is the mean of prior state space vector \vX.
+Intuitively, when the newly observed state $\vx^*$ is far from $\bar{\vX}$, the Nystr\"{o}m approximation would become inaccurate.
 It has been shown that Nystr\"{o}m method performs poorly for points located further than a particular distance from the current manifold \citep{sonday2009coarse}.
-However, computing (\ref{ny_for_z}) is much more efficient than computing (\ref{gp_for_z}), since no inverse of large kernel matrices need to be evaluated.
+However, computing (\ref{ny_for_z}) is much more efficient than computing (\ref{gp_for_z}), since no inverse of kernel matrices need to be evaluated.